I'm painting a few night scenes for a article in Artist's magazine.

 Daniel Smith New Gamboge PY153 Nickel Dioxine Indian Yellow O/s pigment.

 The cool Brown side PY150 Indian is hander.
-PY100 Tartrazine is very good.
+PY100 Tartrazine is very good in watercolor.

 Grumbacher Thalo Crimson PV19 is more to the warm side.